-The Systematics, Evolution, and Biodiversity (SysEB) section leadership invites SysEB undergraduate and graduate students to submit applications for the SysEB Student Research Travel Award Program (SRTA).
-Travel Awards provide funding for student fieldwork and/or research travel to other institutions to enhance research projects.
-Successful proposals from graduate students will be funded through support from the SysEB section; top-ranked proposals from graduate students will be recognized and funded separately by the SysEB Student Research Endowment (SRE).
+The Systematics, Evolution, and Biodiversity (SysEB) Section leadership invites SysEB undergraduate and graduate students to submit applications for the SysEB Student Research Travel Award Program (SRTA).
+Travel awards provide funding for student fieldwork and/or research travel to other institutions to enhance research projects.
+Successful proposals from graduate students will be funded through support from the SysEB Section; top-ranked proposals from graduate students will be recognized and funded separately by the SysEB Student Research Endowment (SRE).

 Typical award amounts are approximately $1,000-$1,500.
 Payment of the award will occur upon completion of travel as reimbursement.
 Students must provide evidence of travel (copy of boarding pass, hotel receipts, etc.) and copies of collecting and export permits (if applicable).
 Travel must be completed within a year of the award date.

-a.
-1-page description of the proposed research project (title, brief background, specific hypotheses, scientific importance) and the purpose of the proposed travel, including explanation of how the proposed travel will enhance your research.
+- One-page description of the proposed research project (title, brief background, specific hypotheses, scientific importance) and the purpose of the proposed travel, including explanation of how the proposed travel will enhance your research.

-b.
-1-page detailed budget with specific travel plans and budget justification including a statement of confirmation that all relevant collecting, research, and/or export permits are current or obtainable for the proposed travel.
+- One-page detailed budget with specific travel plans and budget justification including a statement of confirmation that all relevant collecting, research, and/or export permits are current or obtainable for the proposed travel.

-c.
-Literature references, if applicable (1 page maximum).
+- Literature references, if applicable (1 page maximum).

-d.
-A short statement (a paragraph) from your major professor (or advisor) that indicates your student status and how well the proposed travel is integrated with your research (can be a separate letter, but should be included in the application).
+- A short statement (a paragraph) from your major professor (or advisor) that indicates your student status and how well the proposed travel is integrated with your research (can be a separate letter, but should be included in the application).

-All nomination packages must be submitted electronically to the Systematics, Evolution, and Biodiversity Award Nomination Website.
-Please prepare a single PDF file consisting of all four sections described above and submit by Friday March 16, 2018.
-Successful applicants will be notified by the end of April.
-Travel receipts (=evidence of travel) and copies of collecting and export permits (if applicable) should be emailed to SysEB Treasurer, Dr. Aaron Smith (Aaron.Smith@nau.edu).
+All nomination packages must be submitted electronically to the Systematics, Evolution, and Biodiversity Award Nomination website.
+Please prepare a single PDF file consisting of all four sections described above in single spaced 12-point Arial font with 1-inch margins.
+Travel receipts (=evidence of travel) and copies of collecting and export permits (if applicable) should be emailed to SysEB Treasurer, Dr. Aaron Smith.